rollup/plugins/packages/babel/README.md

 We recommend to follow those guidelines for each possible value:

 - `'runtime'` - you should use it especially when building libraries with rollup.
 It has to be used in combination with `@babel/plugin-transform-runtime` and you should also specify `@babel/runtime` as dependency of your package (don't forget to tell rollup to treat it as your external dependency when bundling for `cjs` & `es` formats).
 - `'bundled'` - you should use it if you want your resulting bundle to contain those helpers (at most one copy of each).
-Useful especially if you bundle an application code **(this is the default Babel behaviour)**.
+Useful especially if you bundle an application code.
 - `'external'` - use it only if you know what you are doing.
 It will reference helpers on **global** `babelHelpers` object.
 Used in combination with `@babel/plugin-external-helpers`.
 - `'inline'` - this is not recommended.
 Helpers will be inserted in each file using them.
-This can cause serious code duplication.
+This can cause serious code duplication. **(for reference, this is the default behaviour of Babel, but it is overridden by the `babelHelpers` value of this plugin: to either your own explicit selection, otherwise the default value of `'bundled'` will be used)**

 ### `skipPreflightCheck`